Production and stabilization of a spin mixture of ultracold dipolar Bose gases

 In conclusion, our study represents a significant advancement in the preparation and stabilization of binary dipolar gases.
-We have identified a magnetic field region where two-body losses due to dipolar relaxation are reduced by nearly two orders of magnitude compared to the Wigner threshold law, making this system similarly long-lived to its fermionic counterpart \cite{Burdick2015, Burdick2016}.
+We have identified a magnetic field region where two-body losses due to dipolar relaxation are reduced by nearly two orders of magnitude compared to the Wigner threshold law, making this system long-lived, similarly to its fermionic counterpart \cite{Burdick2015, Burdick2016}.
 This result has allowed us to estimate both intra- and inter-species scattering lengths using a model based on single-channel scattering theory.
 A natural extension of our work is to develop a multi-channel approach \cite{Kotochigova2014, Secker2021} to improve the accuracy of the determination of these scattering lengths from the measured relaxation rates.
-For a pure BEC in $\ket{-7}$, we report a minimum dipolar relaxation rate of $L_2 = \SI{0.3(1)}{\micro\meter}^3/\SI{}{\second}$.
-This remarkably low two-body loss rate, combined with strong confinement along the dipoles orientation, will allow one to probe different miscible regimes of this binary dipolar mixture, paving the way for the exploration of new quantum phases in dipolar gases.
+The exceptionally low two-body loss rate, observed near 2.5 G in a spin mixture of $\ket{-7}$ and $\ket{-8}$, combined with the identification of multiple inter- and intra-species Feshbach resonances near this magnetic field, opens the possibility of studying various miscible regimes within this binary dipolar mixture.
+This development paves the way for exploring new quantum phases in dipolar gases.

-\textit{Acknowledgements: } We acknowledge fruitful discussions with the members of the Bose-Einstein condensate team at LKB, and Bruno Laburthe-Tolra.
-We thank Sylvain Nascimbene for a careful reading of the manuscript.
-This work was supported by Grant No. ANR-20-CE30-0024, and by Region Ile-de-France in the framework of DIM QuanTiP.